St Anthony's College, Leuven: Re-establishment of the Irish College, Leuven

 2007 saw a celebration of the 400th anniversary of the foundation of St Anthony's, the Irish Franciscan College, in Louvain, with events in Ireland and Leuven to commemorate it.
 A commemorative stamp was issued by the Irish post office to celebrate the 400th anniversary.

 A project to provide online access to the Irish manuscripts of the Irish College in Leuven is a collaboration between the Center for Irish Studies (KU Leuven), KBR, the Irish Embassy in Belgium and Irish Script on Screen (Dublin Institute for Advanced Studies).

-Irish College Leuven / Leuven Institute of Ireland in Europe
+The Leuven Institute of Ireland in Europe/Irish College Leuven

+in 1984 the Irish Franciscans, before leaving the college, established the Leuven Institute of Ireland in Europe, a not for profit organisation which operates the former college as an international residential centre for education, training and research in European and international affairs, in fulfilment of its mission to maximise promotion, positive exposure and opportunities for the island of Ireland.
+In keeping with its local identity, The Leuven Institute for Ireland in Europe uses the familiar brand of Irish College Leuven.